Skip to content

 Agent allowed tools (5) Intervene before the recalled tools are provided to the agent

-Agent prompt instructions (6) Intervent while the agent manager formats the reasoning prompt
+Agent prompt instructions (6) Intervene while the agent manager formats the reasoning prompt

 1. Input arguments